microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + explain the basic concepts of FHIR Search
 + perform both Common and Composite searches
-+ use Modifiers in searches
++ use Modifiers in FHIR searches
 + use Chained and Reverse Chained search result parameters
 + use Include and Reverse Include search result parameters
 + use a custom search parameter